Plantar Fasciitis Treatment in Singapore

 How long does it take for the treatments to work?

 The time it takes to feel improvement varies.
-Some individuals notice relief after a few sessions, while others may require a longer period depending on how long the issue has been present and how their body responds to the care provided.
+Some individuals notice relief after a few sessions, while others may require a longer period depending on how long the issue has been present and how their body responds.

 Can I continue physical activities with plantar fasciitis?

-In most cases, you can remain active—but certain adjustments may be recommended.
-Our podiatry team will advise on suitable footwear, activity modifications, and stretches to help you stay mobile without increasing strain on the plantar fascia.
+In most cases, you can remain active – but certain adjustments may be recommended.
+Our podiatry team will advise on suitable footwear, activity modifications, and stretches.

 Is plantar fasciitis treatment covered by insurance or medical plans?